Severance: More Than Just a Way to Eliminate Pain

 3.3 – Ego Death as Salvation

-According to this doctrine, the ultimate goal becomes the destruction of ego.
-The aim is to create an ideal consciousness: intense, obedient, and devoid of personal history—achieved not through spirituality, but through technology.
+As a consequence of this doctrine, the goal is not merely to destroy the ego, but to selectively empty everything that resists, questions, or forms bonds outside Lumon.
+The aim is to create an idealized consciousness: intense, obedient, and with its personal history filtered—achieved not through spirituality, but through technology.

 3.4 – Dogmatic Transhumanism at Lumon